5-Year Business Plan

 Team & Hiring Plan

-Average fully-loaded cost per employee: $120K (Year 1, mostly engineering) scaling to $145K (Year 5, blended across all roles).
+Average fully-loaded cost per employee: $120K (Year 1) scaling to $135K (Year 5, blended across all roles).
 Remote-first team — no office overhead.
-Hiring gated to revenue milestones: no sales hires until $100K+ ARR, no marketing hires until $500K+ ARR.
+AI-assisted development (Claude Code, Cursor) means each engineer produces 3-5x the output of a traditional developer, keeping the team lean.
+Hiring gated to revenue milestones: no sales hires until $100K+ ARR, no dedicated marketing until $200K+ ARR.

 Section 10